Kenzō Tange

-Influenced from an early age by the Swiss modernist, Le Corbusier, Tange gained international recognition in 1949 when he won the competition for the design of Hiroshima Peace Memorial Park.
-He was a member of CIAM (Congres Internationaux d'Architecture Moderne) in the 1950s.
-He did not join the group of younger CIAM architects known as Team X, though his 1960 Tokyo Bay plan was influential for Team 10 in the 1960s, as well as the group that became Metabolism.

-His university studies on urbanism put him in an ideal position to handle redevelopment projects after the Second World War.
-His ideas were explored in designs for Tokyo and Skopje.
-Tange's work influenced a generation of architects across the world.
+Kenzō Tange (丹下 健三, Tange Kenzō) was a Japanese architect.
+Born in Sakai and raised in China, Tange was inspired from an early age by the work of Le Corbusier and designed his first buildings under Imperial Japan.
+He first achieved recognition for his projects to reconstruct the destroyed cities of postwar Japan, particularly Hiroshima, where he designed the Hiroshima Peace Memorial Park.
+His engagement with the Congres Internationaux d'Architecture Moderne in the 1950s made him one of the first Japanese architects to achieve international recognition.

+Renowned for synthesizing traditional Japanese styles with modernism, Tange's work was emblematic of the Japanese postwar boom.
+However, he built major projects on five continents.
+He was a forerunner, mentor, and patron of the metabolist movement.
+He was also known as an ambitious, original urban planner whose ideas inspired the reconstruction of cities including Skopje.
+Tange would continue designing buildings until his death in 2005.

+Tange won awards for his contributions to architecture, including the Royal Gold Medal in 1965, the AIA Gold Medal in 1966, the Praemium Imperiale for Architecture in 1993, and the Pritzker Prize, the "Nobel Prize of architecture", in 1987.

 Early life

-Born on 4 September 1913 in Sakai, Japan, Tange spent his early life in the Chinese cities of Hankow and Shanghai; he and his family returned to Japan after learning of the death of one of his uncles.
+Born on 4 September 1913 in Sakai, Japan, Tange spent his early life in the Chinese cities of Hankou and Shanghai; he and his family returned to Japan after learning of the death of one of his uncles.
 In contrast to the green lawns and red bricks in their Shanghai abode, the Tange family took up residence in a thatched roof farmhouse in Imabari on the island of Shikoku.

 After finishing middle school, Tange moved to Hiroshima in 1930 to attend high school.
 It was here that he first encountered the works of Swiss modernist, Le Corbusier.
 His discovery of the drawings of the Palace of the Soviets in a foreign art journal convinced him to become an architect.
 Although he graduated from high school, Tange's poor results in mathematics and physics meant that he had to pass entrance exams to qualify for admission to the prestigious universities.
 He spent two years doing so and during that time, he read extensively about western philosophy.
 Tange also enrolled in the film division at Nihon University's art department to dodge Japan's drafting of young men to its military and seldom attended classes.

-In 1935 Tange began the tertiary studies he desired at University of Tokyo's architecture department.
-He studied under Hideto Kishida and Shozo Uchida.
-Although Tange was fascinated by the photographs of Katsura villa that sat on Kishida's desk, his work was inspired by Le Corbusier.
+In 1935 Tange began the tertiary studies he desired at the University of Tokyo's architecture department.
+He studied under Hideto Kishida and Yoshikazu Uchida.
+Although Tange was fascinated by the photographs of the Katsura villa that sat on Kishida's desk, his work was inspired by Le Corbusier.
 His graduation project was a seventeen-hectare (42-acre) development set in Tokyo's Hibiya Park.